crosstheages/public-data/patch-notes.md

   - The next excluded card will be available in the shop on `2025-04-09 8 am UTC` and until `2025-06-04 8 am UTC`.
 - Notification
   - Added a notification when the unlocker booster stock is empty for vip lv 2 and more.

-### Known issues

-- The animation for opening a pack may bug out on some devices and show some missing assets.

 ## 0.23.12203 Patch